apigeek3000/apigee-networking-101/README.md

 ## Prerequisites

-1. Full access to deploy an Apigee organization & it's networking components (TODO: Get more specific)
+1. Full access to deploy an Apigee organization & it's networking components
 2. Access to deploy API proxies on Apigee
 3. Make sure the following tools are available in your terminal's $PATH (Cloud Shell has these preconfigured)
     * [gcloud SDK](https://cloud.google.com/sdk/docs/install)